Your Complete Guide to Yoga Insurance

 Are you one of the many yoga instructors that teach yoga part-time? beYogi’s policy is great for you too!

-beYogi’s policy is either the same cost or cheaper than other companies’ part-time policies, but beYogi does not limit the amount of yoga you can practice or teach in a week.
+beYogi’s full-time policy is either the same cost or cheaper than other companies’ part-time policies, but beYogi does not limit the amount of yoga you can practice or teach in a week.
+But if you teach 10 or fewer hours each week, we also offer a part-time policy that provides all the same benefits at lower cost.

-Other policies can restrict how many hours you can work a week, and if you go over the allotted hours, your insurance is voided—leaving you uncovered.
-However, by purchasing beYogi’s insurance policy, you can teach whenever and wherever you want!
+Some policies can restrict how many hours you can work a week, and if you go over the allotted hours, your insurance is voided—leaving you uncovered.
+However, by purchasing beYogi’s professional insurance policy, you can teach whenever and wherever you want!

 Whether you are a full-time or part-time instructor, the $179 policy that beYogi offers is a great investment.
 Especially if an opportunity comes up to teach a couple extra hours a week at your favorite studio, having a policy that covers you even if you go over your limit is beneficial.